cjssdk/emitter/readme.md

 ## Performance notes

-It's a good idea to emit event only when there are some listeners:
+It's a good idea to emit events only when there are some listeners:

 ```js
 if ( emitter.events['click'] ) {